Rue Pierre Charron, Paris

-Rue Pierre Charron ([ʁy pjɛʁ ʃaʁɔ̃]) is a street in the 8th arrondissement of Paris, near Avenue Montaigne high-fashion district.
+The Rue Pierre Charron ([ʁy pjɛʁ ʃaʁɔ̃]) is a street in the 8th arrondissement of Paris, near the Avenue Montaigne high-fashion district.

 History

-This street was once part of a unique rue de Morny that extended until the Place d'Iéna.
-Already with its present name, its section between the avenue George V and the abovementioned place was renamed avenue Pierre 1er de Serbie in 1918.
+This street was once part of a single Rue de Morny that extended until the Place d'Iéna.
+Already with its present name, its section between the Avenue George V and the abovementioned place was renamed the Avenue Pierre Ier de Serbie in 1918.

+Le Gerny's is the name of a former Parisian nightclub located at 54 rue Pierre-Charron.
+The nightclub is now mostly known as the venue where Edith Piaf made her professional debut, after its owner and director Louis Leplee spotted her singing on a Paris street, and promoted her giving her the nickname la môme Piaf ("The Little Sparrow") in October 1935, when performing at his club.

-Present name
+Origin of the name

-Pierre Charron (1541–1603) was a French philosopher, author of Traité de la Sagesse (Treatise on Wisdom), and a friend of fellow philosopher Montaigne after whom the nearby avenue Montaigne is named.
+Pierre Charron (1541–1603) was a French philosopher, author of Traité de la Sagesse (Treatise on Wisdom), and a friend of fellow philosopher Montaigne after whom the nearby Avenue Montaigne is named.

 Closest Métro station

-The Rue Pierre Charron empties into the avenue des Champs-Elysées about midway between métro line 1 stations George V and Franklin D. Roosevelt.
+The Rue Pierre Charron empties into the Avenue des Champs-Elysées about midway between métro line 1 stations George V and Franklin D. Roosevelt.
 Also nearby are metro line 9's Saint-Philippe du Roule (to the north) and Alma-Marceau (to the south).

-Other attributions
+In popular culture

 Mentioned in French singer/songwriter Renaud's "Les Charognards."